derek-betz/Road-Tools/CostEstimateGenerator/README.md

 - Supports `--dry-run` mode and optional AI assistance that can be disabled via CLI flags or the `DISABLE_OPENAI=1` environment variable.

+## Project inputs

+Place the project-level spreadsheets exported from the front end in `data_sample/` (or pass explicit paths via `--project-quantities` and `--project-attributes`):

+- `*_project_quantities.xlsx` lists the pay items included in the job.
+- `project_attributes.xlsx` contains the anticipated contract cost and district location used to enrich the debug output.
+- `BidTabsData/` holds historical bid tab exports (legacy `.xls` files) that supply the price history used when computing statistics.

+When present, the CLI automatically loads these files and attaches the metadata to the mapping report.

 ## Quick start

 ```bash